Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-Now that we have reached the final key “completed”, we insert the boolean value “true” that key within the object we previously created.
+Now that we have reached the final key, "completed", we insert the boolean value "true" that key within the object we previously created.
 The value is also added at the same location within the JSON Graph subset, and returned as the result of the abstract set operation.

 ~~~js
 // setting ["todosById", 44, "done", "completed"] to true